snehilvj/dmc-docs/docs/carousel/carousel.md

 .. exec::docs.carousel.controls_icons

+### Autoplay
+Enable autoplay by setting `autoplay=True` or by passing in a `dict` with options.
+Refer to [Embla Carousel Autoplay Options](https://www.embla-carousel.com/plugins/autoplay/#options) to learn more.

+.. exec::docs.carousel.autoplay

 ### Styles API

 Carousel supports Styles API, you can add styles to any inner element of the component with `classNames` prop.
 Refer to the  [Styles API documentation](/styles-api) to learn more.